j-g-b/BTF/README.md

-## Bayesian Tensor Factorization
+## Bayesian Tensor Factorization for distilling historical information

-Code for Bayesian inference in the tensor probability model described by ["Smaller $p$-values in genomics studies using distilled historical information"](https://arxiv.org/abs/2004.07887).
+Code for Bayesian inference in the tensor probability model described by ["Smaller p-values in genomics studies using distilled historical information"](https://arxiv.org/abs/2004.07887).

 ## Installation